<>

 Variables

-Use the replace keyword to define variables.
-Variables definitions are parsed and removed on the first compiler pass.
+Use the replace parser to define macros.
+Macros definitions are parsed and removed on the first compiler pass.

 Our domain is: scroll.pub